 What is being proposed?

 Viridor is proposing to develop a new state-of-the-art Energy Recovery Facility (ERF) at Overwood Farm, on the Dovesdale Complex, 2km south-east of the village of Stonehouse.
 The plans are designed to help Scotland deliver its forthcoming landfill ban in 2025.

 The facility would use safe and reliable technology to convert waste left over from the recycling process into energy and other reusable by-products.

 The moving grate technology proposed for the site is a well-established, proven process used widely in ERFs throughout the world, including Viridor’s ERF at Dunbar.

 How far in the planning process are you?

-We are currently undertaking a programme of consultation with the local community on our proposals.
+We have undertaken a ten-week programme of consultation with the local community on our proposals.
 Feedback from this consultation process will be used to help inform the final design and assessments before a planning application is submitted to South Lanarkshire Council.